Learn about payroll-related restrictions and processing payroll forms when working in an Accountant's Copy.

 You cannot perform the following payroll actions in an Accountant's Copy:

-- Create, edit, delete, or void Direct Deposit checks for 1099 vendors
+- Create, edit, delete, or void Direct Deposit cheques for 1099 suppliers

 - Enter, edit, or delete time sheet data